Connect with us

 China cracks down on critical mineral smuggling

-The news follows China launching a campaign to crackdown on the smuggling and illegal exports of strategic minerals on Friday before the talks were held.
+The news about Switzerland’s talks follows China launching a campaign to crackdown on the smuggling and illegal exports of ‘strategic’ minerals on Friday before the discussions were held.

 “Strengthening export controls on strategic mineral resources is vital to China’s national security and development interests,” Chinese representatives said in Shenzhen.

-American government agencies and companies, particularly those involved development and production of military technologies, now await more news about the extent that these concerning restrictions will be loosened.
+American government agencies and companies, particularly those involved with the development and production of military technologies, now await more news about the extent that these concerning restrictions will be loosened.

 Read more: NevGold’s long intervals of antimony & gold mineralization turn heads